1800s

 nikon svc still video camera prototype set 1986

-NIKON SVC (Still Video Camera) PROTOTYPE - 1986.
+NIKON SVC 1-A (Still Video Camera) PROTOTYPE - 1986.
 This camera was built around a 2/3-inch CCD of 300 000 pixels.
 It allowed the analog recording of 25 or 50 images on a small floppy disk of two inches, the same one as used by the Canon Ion to be marketed in 1988.
 The body of the SVC was designed similar to that of the Nikon F801 film camera which was marketed two years later, Two lenses were intended for the SVC, a 6mm f/1.6 and a 10 to 40mm f/1.4.
 The Nikon SVC was shown at Photokina '85, but the electronics were mainly by panasonic.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED.

 http://www.nikonweb.com/svc/